 There is another option, however.
 Here at the Scoliosis SOS Clinic, we provide non-surgical treatment courses for scoliosis sufferers, using specialised physiotherapy techniques to combat the effects of this condition.
 The Schroth method, which forms the basis of our treatment programme, has proven effective in reducing the angle of spinal curves, but this is just one of the techniques that we use to achieve the best possible results for our patients.

 The ScolioGold Method

 We at Scoliosis SOS are proud of our unsurpassed track record of consistently excellent results with no side effects or invasive, risky procedures.
-Our ScolioGold method comprises a variety of non-surgical spinal treatments from around the world; using these methods, our therapists are able to help scoliosis patients to overcome their symptoms without the need for surgery.
+Our ScolioGold method comprises a variety of non-surgical spinal treatments from around the world.
+Using these methods, our therapists are able to help scoliosis patients to overcome their symptoms without the need for surgery.

-Our scoliosis treatment programmes are tailored to the unique needs of the scoliosis patient.
+Our scoliosis treatment programmes are tailored to the unique needs of the patient.
 The ScolioGold method is designed to help the patient adopt a more central, balanced posture while also reducing pain/stiffness and reversing the curve's progression.
 This treatment regime also enables patients to learn a specific, individualised exercise programme which can be performed on a daily basis at home to maintain and further their spinal correction.

 Click here to see a list of upcoming ScolioGold course dates >